barbosaigor/april/README.md

 their importance.
 April is a CLI tool, being possible to either run chaos testing or others tools, such as 'server' which hosts an API for remote access to the chaos test.
+The selection algorithm firstly picks K nodes, then it picks N dependencies on those nodes.
+Heavy nodes are more likely to be picked.

 ## Tools
 Chaos test.